 The text book Concepts of Numbers, 3E, Lontz is REQUIRED.
-You will be DROPPED from the course if you do not have the text book by the second week of class!!!!
+You will be DROPPED from the course if you do not have the text book by the end of the week!!
 MATH XL computer program for doing homework is required for all students and is included with your textbook.
 A scientific calculator (not graphing) is also recommended, but not allowed to be used on exams.